DRC

 Premature Study Termination/Suspension

-The G-EthicalEval indicates that in the event of suspension or premature termination of a trial, the PI must inform the EC of the reasons for the decision.
+The G-EthicalEval indicates that in the event of suspension or premature termination of a trial, the PI must inform the ethics committee (EC) of the reasons for the decision.
 A summary of the results up to that point must then be submitted to the EC.

 According to DRC-3, if it is discovered that noncompliance significantly affects or has the potential to significantly affect participant protection or reliability of trial results, the sponsor should perform a root cause analysis and implement appropriate corrective and preventive actions.
 Further, the EC should also be informed promptly and provided the reason(s) for the termination or suspension by the sponsor.